traci-porter/easypost.github.io/README.md

 * Become familiar with [EasyPost Objects](https://www.easypost.com/docs/api#objects) to help understand code samples and optimize your application.

 > **_NOTES:_**
-* Additional client libraries (e.g., Perl, iOS) are on our Integrations page.
+> * Additional [client libraries](https://www.easypost.com/docs/libraries) (e.g., Perl, iOS) are available.
-* You can interact directly with the API with cURL.
+> * You can interact directly with the API with cURL.

 ## Step 1: Purchase shipping label
 In order to purchase a shipping label, you must have an item to ship.
 In this example, we will ship an EasyPost T-shirt from EasyPost headquarters to a customer.
 To start, create the To and From Addresses for the package.
-Once you create an Address object for both the To and From Addresses, the API returns unique IDs for the Addresses.
-You can reuse an ID for other packages which is helpful when sending many packages from a location.
+Once you create an Address object for both the To and From Addresses, the API returns a unique ID for each address.
+You can reuse the ID for other packages which is helpful when sending many packages from a location.

-> **_NOTE:_** For every object type created on EasyPost, you will receive a reusable unique ID.

 For more information on the Address object, see [Addresses](https://www.easypost.com/docs/api/curl#addresses).

+> **_NOTE:_**
+> * For every object type created on EasyPost, you will receive a reusable unique ID.

-### Create from address
+### Example: Create a from address

 #### Request